Middleware: The Wrap

 $app->addMiddleware(new SessionStartMiddleware());

-You register A, B, C. The stack ZealPHP builds is C wraps B wraps A wraps
+You register A, B, C. The stack ZealPHP builds is A wraps B wraps C wraps

 ResponseMiddleware.
-At request time, C runs first.
-The last middleware
+At request time, A runs first.
+The first middleware

 you add is the outermost wrapper — same convention as Slim, Express, Laravel.

-This means: register the inner-most concerns first, the outer-most last.
-Session handling is closest to the route handler — register early.
-CORS handles every response including 404s — register last.
+This means: register the outer-most concerns first, the inner-most last.
+CORS handles every response including 404s — register it first.
+Session handling is closest to the route handler — register it last.

 Writing your own